memgraph/docs/mage/usage/loading-modules.md

 from all `*.so` and `*.py` files it finds in the default `/usr/lib/memgraph/query_modules` directory.
 The `*.so` modules are written using the C API and the `*.py` modules are written using the Python API.
-Each file corresponds to one query module.
+Each file corresponds to one query module with a bunch of different procedures within them.
 The names of these files will be mapped to the query module names.
-For example, `nxalg.py` will be mapped to `py_example` in the Cypher query language.
+For example, a procedure `node_connectivity` in `nxalg.py` will be mapped to `nxalg.node_connectivity()` in the Cypher query language.

-If you want to change the directory in which Memgraph searches for query modules, just change the `--query-modules-directory` flag in the main configuration file (`/etc/memgraph/memgraph.conf`) or supply it as a command-line parameter (e.g. when using Docker).
+If you want to change the directory in which Memgraph searches for query modules, just change the `--query-modules-directory` flag in the main configuration file (`/etc/memgraph/memgraph.conf`) or supply it as a command-line parameter when running Memgraph (e.g. when using Docker).

 ### Utility query module